- Information evenings

 Age - You need to be over 18 years old to be a listening volunteer.

 Previous emotional / mental health problems - You can volunteer if you have used our services before, and/or if you have experience of mental health problems.
 Your personal experiences can give you an understanding needed for supporting others, but we will talk to you about whether you feel emotionally well enough to volunteer at this time.

 Police staff - Police Officers and Special Constables (volunteer police officers) cannot be Samaritans listening volunteers because they have sworn an oath to preserve and prevent all offences.
 This oath could contradict our requirement that all conversations are confidential.

 PCSOs - Police Community Support Officers are civilian members of police staff.
 They have not sworn the oath to preserve and prevent all offences, so they are able to be a Samaritans listening volunteer.

-CRB checks - You will have to have a CRB (CRB) check if you’re supporting particularly vulnerable people or undertake particular roles in your branch.
+CRB checks - You will have to have a DBS (CRB) check if you’re supporting particularly vulnerable people or undertake particular roles in your branch.
 A criminal record does not necessarily stop you from volunteering with us.

 Let us know and we'll find out what's happened.
 Email the Recruitment and Selection team or ring the Volunteer Recruitment Line

 - Email: firstname.lastname@example.org,

 - Phone: 03705 62 72 82 from the UK, or 1890 200 091 from the Republic Of Ireland.